suborbital/docs/website/docs/e2-core/e2-core-api/http-client.md

 # HTTP client

-You can use the `http` namespace of the Runnable API to make HTTP requests from your Runnable code.
-These methods are currently the only way to access the network from Runnable code.
+You can use the `http` namespace of the SE2 module API to make HTTP requests from your SE2 module code.
+These methods are currently the only way to access the network from SE2 module code.

 Arbitrary socket and network access is not currently possible.